prats0599/hindi-nlp/README.md

   |  IITP movie Reviews      |   58.39           |  38.34            |                   |                  |                    |                    |
   |  IITP Product Reviews    |   72.08           |  54.19            |                   |                  |                    |                    |

+Just by ensembling, we have outperformed classification benchmarks mentioned in this [repository](https://github.com/goru001/nlp-for-hindi).